openberg/lector-dev/README.md

 If you wish to help, take a look at [the dev issue tracker](https://github.com/openberg/lector-dev/issues) or get in touch [over IRC](irc://irc.mozilla.org/#lector) (irc.mozilla.org, channel #lector).

+If you fork OpenBerg Lector, do not forget to initialize submodules:

+ - git submodule update --init lib/zip.js
+ - git submodule update --init lib/promisejs.org

 ## Following

 Follow us [on Twitter](https://twitter.com/hashtag/openberglector).

+# That's All Folks

 Have fun :)